WOW Requests for 2019

 What is inside the Water on Wheels?

-Inside the WOW, educational displays are colorful, interactive, and visually appealing to students in grades 4 through 6.
+Inside the WOW, educational displays are colorful, interactive, and visually appealing to students in grades 4 and 5.
 Because the source of tap water for the Mid South is groundwater, one important display in the WOW spotlights the Memphis aquifer system, a vast underground reservoir with some of the cleanest water on Earth.

 The WOW is available for viewing at schools and public events around Memphis, Shelby County, and the Mid South.
 Its goal is to educate our community about the source of our tap water, the Memphis aquifer, and the importance of preserving and protecting the aquifer and its water.